onetribeyoyo/grails-validate-config/README.md

 Validating Expected and Required Properties
 -------------------------------------------

-To use it simply add something like this to `Config.groovy`
+Simply add something like this to `Config.groovy`

     validate  {
         required = [ "a", "b", "c" ]